d22yan/FYDP-2015-010/README.md

 * Here's a nice article on
     [Javascript Promises](http://strongloop.com/strongblog/promises-in-node-js-with-q-an-alternative-to-callbacks/) and
     their implementation in Angular in the form of the $q service.
+* Here's a very thorough answer on [StackOverflow](http://stackoverflow.com/questions/14049480/what-are-the-nuances-of-scope-prototypal-prototypical-inheritance-in-angularjs/14049482#14049482) regarding the nuances of Javascript's prototypical inheritance model and its implications on Angular's scope inheritance.
+I honestly didn't quite understand it as well as I thought I did until I came across this piece.

 My personal reading commendations: